 Take the Agrião Hiking Trail

-Note: bring comfortable clothes, comfortable footwear suitable for the trail and a rucksack with some essentials such as extra clothes, sun cream, snacks, and water.
+Note: Bring comfortable clothes and footwear suitable for the trail, as well as a rucksack with essentials such as extra clothes, sun cream, snacks, and water.

-However, it’s important to note that cloudy skies are a common feature of all the islands in the archipelago, so you may sometimes find it difficult to appreciate the true splendour of some of the region’s viewpoints.
+However, it’s important to note that cloudy skies are a common feature of all the islands in the archipelago, so it may sometimes be challenging to appreciate the true splendor of some of the region’s viewpoints.

 Visit the Town of Povoação